 Upon starting service as an AmeriCorps member, you will begin receiving a living allowance.
-AmeriCorps determines the living allowance rate, which varies according to the local cost of living in the area where you serve (see VISTA Living Allowance Rates by County for more information about the living allowance rate in the area where you serve).
+AmeriCorps determines the living allowance rate, which varies according to the local cost of living in the area where you serve (see the Living Allowance section on the VISTA Benefits page of the AmeriCorps website for more information).
 Each year, AmeriCorps VISTA conducts an analysis of the living allowance rates to ensure compliance with our governing legislation, the Domestic Volunteer Service Act of 1973, as amended (DVSA).
 The review consists of comparing poverty rates with the cost of housing in each county where our members and leaders serve.

 Member living allowances are computed on a daily rate and paid every 14 days.
 Payments to members are made via direct deposit.
-See the Living Allowance Calendar and Statement Information for direct deposit dates.
+For direct deposit dates, see the 'Living Allowance Calendar and Sample' located under the Living Allowance section on the VISTA Benefits page of the AmeriCorps website.
 It is essential that you enter your direct deposit information correctly before starting service.
 Failure to do so will result in at least a two-week delay in receiving your living allowance.